 Study of portable device for home use

-A portable iontophoresis device, the Drionic unit (General Medical Company, Los Angeles, California), has been on the market since 1984.
-This battery-operated device allows patients to treat their hyperhidrosis at home.
-A study of the device’s efficacy was carried out on 27 treatment sites in 22 patients: sites included 10 palms, 9 feet, and 8 axillae.
+While most iontophoresis devices require a plug, portable devices are available.
+A study of one such device was carried out on 27 treatment sites in 22 patients: sites included 10 palms, 9 feet, and 8 axillae.
 Patients used the device on the involved area, using the opposite side as control, for 30 minutes twice a day for 5 days followed by 30 minutes daily.
 Sweat production was assessed using a computerized image analysis of chemically treated paper applied to the involved area.
 Two axillae and one foot did not respond to treatment.
 It took 2 weeks for 80% of palms to respond, and by 20 days 100% of hands, 78% of feet, and 75% of axillae responded.
 Of the 24 sites that had at least a 50% improvement in subjective symptoms, there was a statistically significant decrease in mean sweat production after 1 month of treatment compared to controls (P<0.001 for palms and soles and P<0.01 for axillae).
 Follow-up 1 month after therapy was halted found that only the palms showed a continued statistically significant difference in sweat production.
 The authors concluded that the device has a role in treating hyperhidrosis but may require twice-daily treatment for more than 2 weeks for some patients and that retreatment is necessary 2 weeks after stopping treatment.

 Study with gravimetric follow-up